TeamCity Minimal Build Agent

 jetbrains/teamcity-server image to run TeamCity server.

 This minimal image adds just TeamCity agent without any tools like VCS clients, etc. It is suitable for simple builds and can serve as a base for your custom images.
+For Java or .NET development we recommend to use default build agent image jetbrains/teamcity-agent.

 Experimental image, feedback is welcome.